CSC207-UofT/course-project-professional-speedrunners/phase2/design_document.md

 We chose to upload our images to Firebase so that there would be no need for users to store them locally, where this would’ve increased the size of our application.
 Since our current implementation of the front end accepts images in the form of a URL, we must download the image in order to prevent the loss of any necessary pictures, hence the need for external storage.

-When implementing categories for items, we initially decided to have a many to many relationship between our two entity classes (category and item).
-But because such a relationship would create a circular reference between the two entities, and it might cause problems during serialization, we decided to avoid many to many relations between these two entities.
-Instead, we decided to have one to many relation between category and item classes.
-With our new design, a category object will store items in that category as Item objects, but each Item object will store the categories it is in as strings.

 ## Clean Architecture Properties